-Welcome the Year of the Dragon with a host of exciting activities across Singapore now until the end of February 2024.
-Chinese New Year 2024 will be celebrated on February 10, and you can expect to enjoy a range of exhibitions, illuminating light-ups, food fairs, a countdown party on February 9, and plenty more entertainment.
-Here’s 20 of the best things to do in honour of Chinese New Year in Singapore.
+Welcome the Year of the Snake with a host of exciting activities across Singapore now until mid February 2025.
+Chinese New Year 2025 will be celebrated on January 29, 2025.
+Therefore, you can expect a range of exhibitions, illuminating light-ups, food fairs, a countdown party on January 28, and plenty more entertainment.
+Here’s 18 of the best things to do in honour of Chinese New Year in Singapore.

 1. Attend a free festival at Gardens By The Bay

-River Hongbao 2024 is happening from February 8 to 17.
+River Hongbao 2025 is happening from January 27 to February 5, 2025.
 Founded in 1986, the annual free-to-enter Chinese New Year holiday tradition in Singapore is one of the largest CNY celebrations with larger-than-life lanterns taking over Gardens By The Bay.
-This year, expect more than 18 magical lantern sets at River Hongbao encompassing modern themes and pop culture ideas like a 140-metre long Dragon and a tall God of Fortune, dazzling firecracker shows, and much more.
+This year, expect more than 18 magical lantern sets at River Hongbao encompassing modern themes and pop culture ideas such as a nostalgic Retro Snake Game, dazzling firecracker shows, and much more.
 Plus, there’ll be plenty of live performances, festive activities, a photobooth, and easy access to on-site exhibitions.
+Meanwhile, the festival will honour Singapore’s 60 years of independence with SG60-themed celebrations too.

 📍Gardens By The Bay, Singapore

-Immerse yourself in a range of epic festive activities at the Chinatown New Year Celebrations 2024.
+Immerse yourself in a range of epic festive activities at the Chinatown New Year Celebrations 2025.
 Admire gorgeous nightly light-ups and street sculptures along South Bridge Road, New Bridge Road, Eu Tong Sen Street and Upper Cross Street.
-Plus, tuck into delicious cheap meals from more than 280 hawker stalls, snap ig-worthy pictures and shop for festive goodies.
-The official Chinatown light-up kicks off at 6pm on January 19 at Kreta Ayer Square.
+Plus, tuck into delicious cheap meals from more than 280 hawker stalls, snap ig-worthy pictures, and shop for festive goodies.
+The Chinatown light-up is running from now until February 27, 2025.
+Additionally, there’ll be a countdown party on January 28 at Kreta Ayer Square.

 📍Chinatown, Singapore

-Huayi – Chinese Festival of the Arts 2024 is on until February 26 in Singapore.
+Huayi – Chinese Festival of the Arts 2024 is on from February 7 to 16 in Singapore.
 Presented by Esplanade, it will feature wonderful programmes from music performances to masterclasses, culture experiences, and more offering the perfect place for families and loved ones to gather – no matter your age.
 This prime Chinese festival showcases the works of the most outstanding Chinese artists, as well as unique voices, and Singapore artists.
 Most events are free to attend.
-Learn more at Esplanade.

 📍1 Esplanade Dr, Singapore 038981